-Mitsubishi Outlander PHEV to debut in Canada at $42,998
+All-New Mitsubishi Outlander PHEV in Dealerships

 Available in two well-equipped price lines and one package, SE S-AWC, SE S-AWC Touring Package and GT S-AWC, Outlander PHEV is the culmination of Mitsubishi Motors’ 100-year history of automotive excellence, 50 years of electro-mobility and decades of four-wheel drive technology honed on the international rally circuit.
 Featuring a highly efficient 2.0-litre gas engine and two highly efficient electric motors, along with Mitsubishi Motors’ superior Super All-Wheel Control (S-AWC) system, the Mitsubishi Outlander PHEV delivers SUV capabilities and EV efficiency like nothing else in the industry.

 The Outlander PHEV represents a fusion of the EV technologies developed by Mitsubishi Motors for models such as the Mitsubishi i-MiEV, S-AWC technologies honed from the Mitsubishi Lancer Evolution and Outlander, and SUV know-how gained from the Mitsubishi Montero.
-The result is a groundbreaking new model that brings together the superior environmental performance and efficiency of an EV, the stability and handling of S-AWC, and the practicality of a crossover SUV.
+The result is a groundbreaking new model that brings together the superior environmental performance and efficiency of an EV, the performance, stability and handling of S-AWC, and the practicality of a crossover SUV.

 Pricing and Warranty

-PHEV System with Twin Electric Motors and Super All-Wheel Control
+Plug-in Hybrid Electric System with Twin Electric Motors and Super All-Wheel Control

 The system features a front-mounted generator that converts mechanical power to electricity and continuously charges the drive battery, while a Power Drive Unit (PDU) helps to convert the electric power and send it to the front motor.